cabal-club/cabal-client/api.md

 <a name="Client.scrubKey"></a>

 ### Client.scrubKey(key) ⇒ <code>string</code>
-Removes URI scheme and returns the cabal key as a 64 character hex string
+Removes URI scheme, URI search params (if present), and returns the cabal key as a 64 character hex string

 **Returns**: <code>string</code> - the scrubbed key
 **Params**